Chinese ideals of female beauty: Beauty ideals in Chinese culture

+Business

 In Chinese culture, there is a significant emphasis placed on the appearance and physical allure of women, which is apparent in both business and social settings.
 John Osburg, Director of Anthropology at the University of Rochester in his book, Anxious Wealth, explores the gender relations in Post Mao China, documenting the well-known disparity that exists between men and women.
 A theme of his work is that the objectification of women as a commonplace in Chinese culture creates the gender inequalities that are still prevalent today.

 "The vast majority of entrepreneurs in post-Mao China are men.
 This is largely due to the fact that business networking requires entering spaces (such as nightclubs and saunas) and participating in activities (drinking, gambling, and sex consumption) that are not viewed as appropriate for "proper" women....these networks constitute a key component of business...the bulk of the relationships of these networks are forged and maintained through ritualized leisure-experiences of shared pleasures catering to the desires and enjoyments of elite men, including karaoke clubs, saunas, nightclubs, high-end restaurants, and teahouses.

 As Osburg details, karaoke clubs, saunas, nightclubs, etc. are meant to attract the businessmen, as there are also multiple red light districts around these areas.
 Prostitution in China further expands on these areas and this culture.
 In many cases, relationships between employees, co-workers, partners, etc. are forged through these settings.
 Based on these traditional practices, it can be stated that it is of utmost importance then for the women to be aesthetically pleasing, further highlighting women's attempt to capture beauty, or at least capture the way it is perceived by Chinese Culture.

+An attractive physical appearance is associated with a trustworthy or professional personality, and is therefore often rewarded in career settings.
+Many industries are based entirely on one’s image and beauty, such as streaming, sales, and social media content creation.
+Other jobs and hiring processes still hold preference towards better-looking individuals, even if the job does not make it a requirement.
+In a 2026 study, the employment rate for attractive people in China was 3.5% higher than those who were considered average or unattractive.
+People who were perceived as more beautiful also had higher intellectual abilities.
+The study also found that one’s attraction level had greater impacts on younger, less qualified people.

+The markets for cosmetic products, surgeries, and services are extremely prosperous in China and show no signs of slowing down.
+As of 2019, 400 million people in China purchased beauty products, making the market worth over 400 billion yuan.